 “When I was about 12 or 13, Milky Way developed some eye problems and our veterinarian was able to help her,” says Zibura.
 “That is what made me want to specialize in ophthalmology.”

-A cause for paws… help us #GivePack on March 27!
+A cause for paws… be a part of our #GivingPack on March 27!
 Your gift supports compassionate care for all animals and hands-on learning for vet students.

 ~Steve Volstad/NC State Veterinary Medicine